Inna langerman

 Violin

-Inna Langerman is a versatile Belarusian-American violinist renowned for her contributions as a freelance chamber and orchestral musician in the New York metropolitan area, with a presence across the five boroughs and the tri-state region.
+Inna Langerman is a versatile Belarusian-American violinist known for her contributions as a vibrant pedagogue and freelance chamber and orchestral musician in the New York metropolitan area, with a presence across the five boroughs and the tri-state region.

-Her musical journey began at home in a family rooted in music, bringing up her earliest studies at the age of five.
-This nurturing environment led her to a pursuit of the violin at Fiorello H. LaGuardia High School.
-Inna's dedication was underscored through the attainment of two Master's degrees - one in Violin Performance and the other in Arts Entrepreneurship, both earned at SUNY Purchase College.
-In addition, she holds an Artist Diploma from the same institution, and a Bachelor of Music degree from Queens College's Aaron Copland School of Music.
-Throughout her journey, Inna had the privilege of studying under the guidance of distinguished teachers, including Daniel Phillips, Joey Corpus, Cal Wiersma, and Deborah Buck.
-As a strong believer in the importance of lifetime learning, Inna continually seeks growth and further development through distinguished violinists and mentors, including (but not limited to) Nathan Cole, Richard Amoroso, Daniel Kurganov, Jennifer Johnson, and the vibrant community on the digital platform Tonebase.
+Her journey began at home in a musically rich environment at the age of five, which led to a pursuit of the violin at Fiorello H. LaGuardia High School (known as the “Fame” school).
+Inna holds a dual Master's degrees in Violin Performance and Arts Entrepreneurship from SUNY Purchase College, along with an Artist Diploma.
+In addition, she holds a Bachelor of Music degree from Queens College's Aaron Copland School of Music.
+Having been guided by distinguished teachers, including Daniel Phillips, Joey Corpus, Cal Wiersma, and Deborah Buck, Inna values lifelong development and continues to learn from notable artists, including Nathan Cole, Daniel Kurganov, and Dovid Friedlander.